Ashlalala/aajonusnet/md/QNA/Q&A Of September 19, 2000 (Rare).md

 A: the Cancer control convention there were several dentists who were speaking about how the mercury was still active and creating vapors and causing all kind of glandular problems that caused other systemic problems that caused cancer.
-A:l of them unanimously agreed that you should have your amalgams removed.
+All of them unanimously agreed that you should have your amalgams removed.
 I had mine removed in 1978.
 I did not use any Novocain.
 I had some fresh leaves of marijuana.
 I chewed them until I got a little high.
 I had them drill 4 hours one day and 4 hours the next morning and I had no Novocain.
 The problem when they